-We discuss here the practical choice of the parameters $h_{\mathcal X}$, $m_{\mathrm{train}}$ and~$\lambda$ for the stochastic kernel EDMD method when using the Wendland $C^2$ kernel ($l=1$) with spatial dimension $n = 1$.
+Here, we discuss the practical choice of the parameters $h_{\mathcal X}$, $m_{\mathrm{train}}$ and~$\lambda$ for the stochastic kernel EDMD method when using the Wendland $C^2$-kernel ($l=1$) in spatial dimension $n = 1$.
 The derivation for the Matérn kernel can be done in a similar fashion.

 The deterministic error associated with the projection onto the span of the kernel translates, for Wendland smoothness $l=1$, into the estimate